Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

     main(sys.argv)
 ```

 Once our MySQL connection is established, we create a `cursor` object which we'll use to interact with the database.
 We tell the cursor to execute our MySQL query using the `execute` method, and we can fetch the return of the query using the `cur.fetchall()` method.
 The data is returned as a tuple of tuples, with the outer tuple representing the row of the data table and the inner tuple representing the column.
 It's convenient to store the data in a Pandas data frame, which we can easily do using list comprehensions.
-Note that the timestamp from the database is returned in the `YYYY-MM-DD HH:MM:SS` format, so we should use the `mktime` method from Python's time library to convert it to a more convenient unix timestamp.
+Note that the timestamp from our database is returned in the `YYYY-MM-DD HH:MM:SS` format, so we should use the `mktime` method from Python's time library to convert it to a more convenient unix timestamp.

 ```python
         with con: